-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 40: §5341.
+HISTORICAL NOTE: Promulgated by the Department of Health

+and Hospitals, Bureau of Health Services Financing, LR 41:

+§5341.
 Policies and Procedures

-- A. Each CRC shall develop, implement and comply with center-specific written policies and procedures governing all requirements of this chapter, including the following areas: - 1. protection of the health, safety, and wellbeing of each client; - providing treatment in order for clients to achieve optimal stabilization; - 3. access to care that is medically necessary; - 4. uniform screening for patient placement and quality assessment, diagnosis, evaluation, and referral to appropriate level of care; - 5. operational capability and compliance; - delivery of services that are cost-effective and in conformity with current standards of practice; - 7. confidentiality and security of client records and files; - prohibition of illegal or coercive inducement, solicitation and kickbacks; - 9. client rights; - 10. grievance process;
+- A. Each CRC shall develop, implement and comply with center-specific written policies and procedures governing all requirements of this chapter, including, but not limited to the following areas: - protection of the health, safety, and wellbeing of each client; - providing treatment in order for clients to achieve optimal stabilization; - access to care that is medically necessary; - 4. uniform screening for patient placement and quality assessment, diagnosis, evaluation, and referral to appropriate level of care; - 5. operational capability and compliance; - 6. delivery of services that are cost-effective and in conformity with current standards of practice; - 7. confidentiality and security of all client information, records and files; - prohibition of illegal or coercive inducement, solicitation and kickbacks; - 9. client rights; - 10. grievance process; - 11. emergency preparedness;

+- 12. abuse and neglect;

+- 13. incidents and accidents, including medical

+emergencies;

-- 11. emergency preparedness; - 12. abuse and neglect; - 13. incidents and accidents, including medical emergencies; - 14. universal precautions; - 15. documentation of services; - admission, including descriptions of screening and assessment procedures; - 17. transfer and discharge procedures; - 18. behavior management; - 19. infection control; - 20. transportation; - 21. quality assurance: - 22. medical and nursing services; - 23. emergency care; - 24. photography and video of clients; and - 25. contraband. - B. A center shall develop, implement and comply with written personnel policies in the following areas: - recruitment, screening, orientation, ongoing training, development, supervision and performance evaluation of staff including volunteers; - written job descriptions for each staff position, including volunteers; - conducting staff health assessments that are consistent with OPH guidelines and indicate whether, when and how staff have a health assessment; - 4. an employee grievance procedure; - 5. abuse reporting procedures that require: - a. staff to report any allegations of abuse or mistreatment of clients pursuant to state and federal law; and - staff to report any allegations of abuse, neglect, exploitation or misappropriation of a client to DHH; - 6. a non-discrimination policy; - 7. a policy that requires all employees to report any signs or symptoms of a communicable disease or personal illness to their supervisor, CRC manager or clinical director as soon as possible to prevent the spread of disease or illness to other individuals; - 8. procedures to ensure that only qualified personnel are providing care within the scope of the center's services; - policies governing staff conduct and procedures for reporting violations of laws, rules, and professional and ethical codes of conduct; - 10. policies governing staff organization that pertain to the center's purpose, setting and location; - procedures to ensure that the staff's credentials are verified, legal and from accredited institutions; and - 12. obtaining criminal background checks. - C. A CRC shall comply with all federal and state laws, rules and regulations in the implementation of its policies and procedures. - D. Center Rules - A CRC shall: - a. have a clearly written list of rules governing client conduct in the center; - b. provide a copy of the center's rules to all clients and, where appropriate, the client's parent(s) or legal guardian(s) upon admission; and - c. post the rules in an accessible location in the center.
+- 14. universal precautions;

+- 15. documentation of services;

+- 16. admission, including descriptions of screening and assessment procedures;

+- 17. transfer and discharge procedures;

+- 18. behavior management;

+- 19. infection control;

+- 20. transportation;

+- 21. quality assurance;

+- 22. medical and nursing services;

+- 23. emergency care;

+- 24. photography and video of clients; and

+- 25. contraband.

+- B. A center shall develop, implement and comply with written personnel policies in the following areas:

+- recruitment, screening, orientation, ongoing training, development, supervision and performance evaluation of staff including volunteers;

+- written job descriptions for each staff position, including volunteers;

+- 3. conducting staff health assessments that are consistent with OPH guidelines and indicate whether, when and how staff have a health assessment; - 4. an employee grievance procedure; - 5. abuse reporting procedures that require: - a. staff to report any allegations of abuse or mistreatment of clients pursuant to state and federal law; and - b. staff to report any allegations of abuse, neglect, exploitation or misappropriation of a client to DHH; - a non-discrimination policy; - 7. a policy that requires all employees to report any signs or symptoms of a communicable disease or personal illness to their supervisor, CRC manager or clinical director as soon as possible to prevent the spread of disease or illness to other individuals; - 8. procedures to ensure that only qualified personnel are providing care within the scope of the center's services; - 9. policies governing staff conduct and procedures for reporting violations of laws, rules, and professional and ethical codes of conduct; - 10. policies governing staff organization that pertain to the center's purpose, setting and location;

+- 11. procedures to ensure that the staff's credentials are verified, legal and from accredited institutions; and - 12. obtaining criminal background checks. - C. A CRC shall comply with all federal and state laws, rules and regulations in the implementation of its policies and procedures.